processone/eturnal/doc/CONTAINER-BUILD.md

     .
 ```

-## Building eturnal tarballs for musl-libc with Docker or Podman
+## Building eturnal tarballs for musl-libc

-You can use the `Dockerfile.ctng` in this directory to build eturnal tarballs
+You can use the provided [Dockerfile.ctng](https://github.com/processone/eturnal/blob/master/tools/Dockerfile.ctng)
-with our `make-binaries` script.
+to build eturnal tarballs with our `make-binaries` script.

 From the root of the eturnal repository, do: